More Teaching Topics

-Some guidance for teaching ethical topics related to geoengineering can be found in the Ethics Overview pages to the left.
+Some guidance for teaching ethical topics related to geoengineering can be found in the Ethics Overview pages accessible through the menu bar at the top of the page.
 A few additional topics are included below.
 (Terms highlighted in bold appear in the geoengineering Ethics Glossary).

 The anthropocene is the proposed name for a new geological epoch (following the Holocene) in which human activities are the dominant force shaping natural systems.
 If we really now live in the so-called "age of man" what are the implications for the proper human relationship with nature?